Chajmke/jewish_date/README.md

 The German adaption was made to show the current Jewish/Hebrew date on talmud.de

+# Feel free to branch and pull
+Feel free to make adaptions and changes.
+There is always room for improvement.

 # Original copyright notice
 This script was adapted from C sources written by Scott E. Lee, which contain the following copyright notice:
 Copyright 1993-1995, Scott E. Lee, all rights reserved.